 A range of Keto Chocolate on lily pads.

-Keto Chocolate is definitely one of life’s simple pleasures and being able to enjoy it on a keto diet, guilt-free, makes it even better!
+Keto Chocolate is definitely one of life’s simple pleasures, and being able to enjoy it on a keto diet, guilt-free, makes it even better!

 Why You’ll Love This Recipe

-Sugar-Free Chocolate! – if you’ve been buying sugar free chocolate from the supermarkets or health food stores, you are going to LOVE being able to make your own!
+Sugar-Free Chocolate! – If you’ve been buying sugar-free chocolate from the supermarkets or health food stores, you are going to LOVE being able to make your own!

 Make it any flavour you like – using your favourite sugar-free extracts or edible oils, you can make a variety of flavours.

-Low Carb – our keto chocolate recipe is keto friendly, low carb and keto vegan as well.
+Low Carb – our keto chocolate recipe is keto-friendly, low-carb and keto vegan as well.

 Freezer Friendly – if you have a special occasion coming up that you want the keto chocolate for, you can make this ahead and freeze it (to stop it being eaten in the meantime!)